How Does it Work?

 What is the service area?

-The boundaries of TRUST’s Chore Program service area are roughly France Avenue on the West, Cedar Avenue on the East, 36th Street on the North when west of 35W and 42nd Street when east of 35W, and Highway 62 Crosstown on the South.
+The boundaries of TRUST’s Chore Program service area are France Avenue on the West, the Mississippi River on the East, Franklin Ave on the North, and Highway 62 Crosstown on the South.

 What Skills Are Available?